Bert-JanP/SecScripts/CISAPy/README.md

 # CISAPy
-CISAPy is a command line tool that lets you interact with the [CISA Known Exploited Vulnerabilities Catalog](https://www.cisa.gov/known-exploited-vulnerabilities-catalog).
+CISAPy is a small command line tool that lets you interact with the [CISA Known Exploited Vulnerabilities Catalog](https://www.cisa.gov/known-exploited-vulnerabilities-catalog).
 It offers the following functionalities:
 1. Listing (filtered) vulnerabilities
 2. Exporting (filtered) vulnerabilities